What Is a Router? Router Definition and Functions

 What is WPS on a router?

 WPS stands for WiFi Protected Setup.
-It's a feature on many routing devices that makes it easy to connect devices securely.
-If you see a WPS button on the back of your WLAN device, you can press it.
+It's a feature on many routers that makes it easy to connect devices securely.
+If you see a WPS button on the back of your router, you can press it.

 This allows you to connect a device quickly rather than entering your WiFi password.
 Press the button, and it will seek out compatible devices.
 It should connect automatically, much like how a Bluetooth connection works.